-A series of discussions in which experts share their skills and perspectives through career-focused conversations meant to encourage the professional success of Levin students and alumni
+Levin Master Class is a series of discussions in which experts share their skills and perspectives through career-focused conversations meant to encourage the professional success of Levin students and alumni.

 Session 2: Becoming a Data-Driven Learning Organization: A Conversation with David Howard, Senior Vice President of Research, Evaluation, and Learning for Covenant House - Learn more. » | Watch Event Video